fivesixty/notepages/README.md

 ## Browser Support

-Reading and editing has been tested across all major browsers (IE8/9, Safari, Chrome, Firefox).
-IE6 is not supported and IE7 support is marginal.
+Reading and editing has been tested across all modern browsers (IE9, Safari 5, Chrome, Firefox 3.6/4).
+IE6 is not supported.
+IE7/8 should be able to read, though will not have code highlighting, and the edit experience will be haphazard.
+Chrome Frame is set to be enabled for users of IE8 or lower, but does not currently prompt for install.

 ## Mobile support